arangodb/arangodb/Documentation/DocuBlocks/Rest/Indexes/post_api_index.md

 have no effect on indexes other than *persistent* (with *hash* and *skiplist* being mere aliases for *persistent* nowadays).

+The optional attribute **cacheEnabled** is supported by indexes of type *persistent*.
+This attribute controls whether an extra in-memory hash cache is created for the index.
+The hash cache can be used to speed up index lookups.
+The cache can only be used for queries that look up all index attributes via an equality lookup (`==`).
+The hash cache cannot be used for range scans, partial lookups or sorting.
+The cache will populated lazily upon reading data from the index.
+Writing data into the collection or updating existing data will invalidate entries in the cache.
+The cache may have a negative effect on performance in case index values are updated more often than they are read.
+**cacheEnabled** defaults to *false* and should only be used for indexes that are known to benefit from an extra layer of caching.

 The optional attribute **inBackground** can be set to *true* to create the index in the background, which will not write-lock the underlying collection for as long as if the index is built in the foreground.